 As a business owner or user of introductory software such as QuickBooks, you are fully aware that the time has now come to search for a new software system.
 The company has been using this software for several years and the limitations that were once unnoticeable are quickly becoming too prominent and cumbersome to manage.
 The company is growing substantially and new systems and processes are needed to complement and enable continued growth.
 So why the hesitation?
 There are a number of reasons why a company is reluctant to replace Quickbooks and move off their introductory software:

-It’s been good to you:
+QuickBooks has been good to you.

 QuickBooks is a sensible choice for many start-up companies trying to get a business off the ground.
 For startup companies looking for basic accounting functionality, QuickBooks has become a logical choice from both a cost and usability standpoint.
 As you’ve grown the company, QuickBooks has been by your side every step of the way and using its tools has become second nature to you and your team.
 However, there will come a point in time when the software will not offer the necessary tools for a growing a dynamic business.
 Although you and your employees have grown accustomed to the software, in order to facilitate further growth and keep up with order volume, you will need a system that can accommodate these plans.